Joseph McCarthy: In popular culture

 From the start of his notoriety, McCarthy served as a favorite subject for political cartoonists.
 He was traditionally depicted in a negative light, normally pertaining to McCarthyism and his accusations.
-Herblock's cartoon that coined the term McCarthyism appeared less than two months after the senator's now famous February 1950 speech in Wheeling, West Virginia.
+Herblock's cartoon that coined the term McCarthyism appeared less than two months after the senator's speech in Wheeling.

 In 1951, Ray Bradbury published "The Fireman", an allegory on suppression of ideas.
 This served as the basis for Fahrenheit 451 published in 1953.
 Bradbury said that he wrote Fahrenheit 451 because of his concerns at the time (during the McCarthy era) about the threat of book burning in the United States.
 Bob Hope was one of the first comedians to make jokes about McCarthy.
 During his 1952 Christmas show, Hope made a joke about Santa Claus writing to let Joe McCarthy know he was going to wear his red suit despite the Red Scare.
 Hope continued to offer McCarthy jokes as they were well received by most people, although he did receive some hate mail.

 In 1953, the popular daily comic strip Pogo introduced the character Simple J. Malarkey, a pugnacious and conniving wildcat with an unmistakable physical resemblance to McCarthy.
 After a worried Rhode Island newspaper editor protested to the syndicate that provided the strip, creator Walt Kelly began depicting the Malarkey character with a bag over his head, concealing his features.
 The explanation was that Malarkey was hiding from a Rhode Island Red hen, a clear reference to the controversy over the Malarkey character.
 In 1953, playwright Arthur Miller published The Crucible, suggesting the Salem witch trials were analogous to McCarthyism.

 As his fame grew, McCarthy increasingly became the target of ridicule and parody.
 He was impersonated by nightclub and radio impressionists and was satirized in Mad magazine, on The Red Skelton Show, and elsewhere.
 Several comedy songs lampooning the senator were released in 1954, including "Point of Order" by Stan Freberg and Daws Butler, "Senator McCarthy Blues" by Hal Block, and unionist folk singer Joe Glazer's "Joe McCarthy's Band", sung to the tune of "McNamara's Band".
 Also in 1954, the radio comedy team Bob and Ray parodied McCarthy with the character "Commissioner Carstairs" in their soap opera spoof "Mary Backstayge, Noble Wife".
 That same year, the Canadian Broadcasting Corporation radio network broadcast a satire, The Investigator, whose title character was a clear imitation of McCarthy.
 A recording of the show became popular in the United States, and was reportedly played by President Eisenhower at cabinet meetings.
 The 1953 short story Mr. Costello, Hero by Theodore Sturgeon was described by journalist Paul Williams as "the all-time great story about Senator Joseph McCarthy, who he was and how he did what he did."